-For both men and women, when working in the CLC during Medicine 1, clean scrub clothes may also be worn.
+For both men and women, when working in the CLC during Foundations of Medicine 1, clean scrub clothes may also be worn.
 Note: CLC scrubs must be kept separate from any scrub outfits worn in the anatomy lab.
 On those occasions when students are examining each other, you will be informed of the appropriate apparel for that session.
-A white lab coat is required after the white coat ceremony.
+Consult your supervisor to clarify expectations for student attire in any ambiguous or new situations.

 Professional appearance: Long hair must be pulled back and secured.
-Facial hair must be neatly groomed or clean shaven.
+Facial hair must be neatly groomed.
 If possible, all tattoos should be covered by clothing.
 No visible body piercing except a single piercing in each ear.
 No large earrings or loose jewelry.
 Fingernails must be trimmed.
 If nail polish is warn, it should not be a distracting color.
 No strong perfume or other scented products.
 In compliance with OSHA regulations, closed-toed shoes are required in all clinical settings-including the CLC.